 Sure, most of the characters are mythological creatures like hobbits and dwarfs, but that doesn’t mean we can’t gleam some lessons on manliness from them.
 In this action-packed and beautifully filmed trilogy we see examples of loyalty, duty, and bravery displayed by the characters.
 And the story’s main protagonist, Frodo Baggins, teaches us that we often don’t choose our calling in life, it chooses us.
 And when it does, give it all you got.
-The story is so good you can’t help but watch all three back to back in a 9 hour mega marathon.
+The story is so good you can’t help but watch all three back-to-back in a nine-hour marathon.

 Gangs of New York takes viewers back to the mean streets of 19th century New York City.
 It was time when waves of Irish immigrants poured into New York City every day and the city was rife with political corruption.
 Irish American Amsterdam Vallon (Leonardo Di Carprio) returns to his old New York neighborhood to avenge the death of his father at the hands of the murderous, knife wielding nativist, Bill the Butcher (Daniel Day Lewis).
 The costume design and art direction in this film are amazing and Daniel Day Lewis does an impeccable job in creating one of the most interesting, evil, and strangely sympathetic characters in all of movie history.
 He totally got robbed of the Best Actor Oscar.

 Best line: “Thank God.
 I die a true American.”